twhelan25/tryhackme-Thompson/README.md

 ![creds](https://github.com/user-attachments/assets/6425c364-4cf7-414a-b4fc-b106bce24ce7)

 Refresh the page and use those credentials to log into the manger site.
-Here we see a listing of directories plus an upload panel for war files.
+Here we see a listing of directories plus an upload panel for WAR files.
+Web Application Archive (WAR) files is a packaged file format used to deploy web applications on Java based servers, like tomcat.
 Let's use msfvenom to create a war file reverse shell payload:

 ![msf](https://github.com/user-attachments/assets/4076239d-b668-4fb2-9f6a-103313808642)